sproutfund/website_evergreen/program/community-connections.md

       - title: "Grassroots Projects"
         description:
-          - "Separate panels of community leaders were convened in each county to review the proposals developed by local residents and selected 88 Grassroots Projects to receive awards up to $5,000."
+          - "Separate panels of community leaders were convened in each county to review the proposals developed by local residents, and these panels selected 88 Grassroots Projects to receive awards up to $5,000."
         features:
           - title: "Arcadia Theater’s Endowment Establishment"
             grant-id: "PGH250-335"